Nottingham University Business School

 Abstract: This paper provides the first causal estimates on the peer effects of newcomers in China’s middle schools.
 We define newcomers as students arriving in the local county/district from other counties/districts during their middle school entrance.
 Using the data from the China Education Panel Survey (CEPS), we exclude the self-selection by exploit the within-school random assignment of students to classrooms.
 Our findings indicate that having a higher proportion of newcomers in the classroom reduces math, Chinese, English and cognitive test scores of non-newcomers.
 We then show that the spillover effects of newcomers with and without local Hukou on non-newcomers with local Hukou are significantly negative, whereas we do not find strong evidence of negative spillovers from non-newcomers without local Hukou.
 The worse classroom environment and worse inter-group relations are the main channels for negative peer effects of newcomers.

 Biography: Xuyan Lou is an assistant professor in the School of Economics at the University of Nottingham Ningbo China.
 She graduated with a PhD in Economics from the Chinese University of Hong Kong in 2018.
-Her research field is applied microeconomics, including labor economics, health economics and Chinese economy.
+Her research field is applied microeconomics, including labour economics, health economics and Chinese economy.
 Recently Xuyan published her research in Journal of Labor Economics and Journal of Comparative Economics.

 Beamtimes and Indigenous Knowledge Production Times